ImagineLearning/ElasticSearchCuratorScripts/README.md

 * You need to install the curator python modul `pip install elasticsearch-curator` [Other install options](https://www.elastic.co/guide/en/elasticsearch/client/curator/4.0/installation.html)

 ## Additional Documentation
-These script is nother more than a convenient wrapper around Curator.
+These script is nothing more than a convenient wrapper around Curator.
 For doing real things you can visit their documentation for more ideas or anything else you may want to do.

 [Curator documentation](http://curator.readthedocs.io/en/4.0/)